viamrobotics/docs/docs/appendix/glossary/frame.md

 title: Frame
 id: frame
 full_link:
-short_description: A frame represents a coordinate system that describes position and orientation of an object in relation to the Frame System.
+short_description: A frame represents a coordinate system that describes the position and orientation of an object.
 aka:
 ---